Pressure dependence of magnetron sputtering: 2D-RZ particle-in-cell and 1D fluid modeling: 1D-axial fluid model

 Solutions of the presheath fluid model are shown along with PIC lineouts in Fig.~\ref{fig:fluPre} for the pressures 1, 2, and 7 mTorr.
 The plasma densities produced by the fluid model agree with the PIC results to within 15\% [Fig.~\ref{fig:fluPre}(a)].
-Some features at the sheath edge, like the sharp density peak for 7 mTorr, are due to CSEs and are not captured by our fluid model.
+Some features at the sheath edge, like the sharp density peak for 7 mTorr, are due to CSEs, which constitute a separate non-Maxwellian population [see Fig. \ref{fig:eepf}(a)] that is not included in our presheath fluid model.
 The strong pressure dependence of the ion drifts and weak pressure dependence of the electron drifts are accurately captured with the fluid model, with better agreement in the low-$z$ half of the domain [Figs.~\ref{fig:fluPre}(b) and~\ref{fig:fluPre}(c)].
 The fluid model captures the pressure-dependent Joule heating of electrons, predicting the maximum energy to within 10\%, but the electron energy is overestimated near the bulk [Fig.~\ref{fig:fluPre}(d)].
 In general, the model accurately predicts the fluid parameters of the presheath, with agreement improving as the sheath is approached.
+The collision frequencies are well approximated by the assumption of Maxwellian electron distributions.
 The error near the presheath-bulk interface is likely due to the model neglecting the electrons' diamagnetic, grad-B, and curvature drifts, which increase as the Larmor radii grow with decreasing $B_r(z)$.

 The potentials from the fluid model generally underestimate the PIC potentials, but still agree to within 20\% [Fig.~\ref{fig:fluPre}(e)].
-The potential at $z=s$ gives the value of $V_p$.
-The pressure dependence of $V_p$ for the fluid model is shown along with the PIC values in Fig.~\ref{fig:vsvp}.
-The fluid model predicts the value of $V_p$ to within 20\% and captures the monotonic decline and convexity.
+The potential at $z=s$ gives the value of $V_{\rm p}$.
+The pressure dependence of $V_{\rm p}$ for the fluid model is shown along with the PIC values in Fig.~\ref{fig:vsvp}.
+The fluid model predicts the value of $V_{\rm p}$ to within 20\% and captures the monotonic decline and convexity.